4ndykhang99/Hoc_Hanh_Cac_Kieu/1st_To_Learn/Interview.md

 ## 5. Salary

-- The average salary range for this position in such a professional company like yours  is from A to B. I am satisfied to dedicate all of the value and stable with any hesitation, I expect my salary at …
+- The average salary range for this position in a professional company like yours  is from A to B. I am satisfied to dedicate all of the value and stable with any hesitation, I expect my salary at …

 ## 6. Tell me the reason why I choose you.